 In January 2010, in a case of massive judicial overreach, the Supreme Court issued a decision in Citizens United v.
 Federal Elections Commission that swept aside more than a century of legal precedent that banned corporate money from political campaigns.
-In this narrowly decided 5-4 decision, the court overturned the foundation of America's campaign finance laws that had prevented wealthy individuals and large corporations from gaining even more influence over the American political system.
-Sen. Sanders described it as "one of the worst decisions ever brought about by the Supreme Court of this country."
+In this narrowly decided 5-4 decision, the Court overturned the foundation of America's campaign finance laws that had prevented wealthy individuals and large corporations from gaining even more influence over the American political system.
+Senator Sanders described Citizens United as "one of the worst decisions ever brought about by the Supreme Court of this country."

-For more than thirty years, Sen. Sanders has been a staunch advocate for effective campaign finance reform that reduces the influence of special interests and corporations.
+For more than thirty years, Senator Sanders has been a staunch advocate for effective campaign finance reform that reduces the influence of special interests in the electoral process.
 To that end, he has introduced a resolution to amend the U.S. Constitution, making it clear that the right to vote and the ability to make campaign contributions and expenditures belong only to real people, not corporations.
-The Democracy is for People Amendment (S. J Res 11) would effectively prevent corporations from bankrolling election campaigns.
-Congress and the States would have specific authority to regulate campaign finances by, for example, limiting donations, requiring disclosure of donors, or creating public-financing systems for campaigns.
+The Democracy is for People Amendment (S. J Res 4) would effectively prevent corporations from bankrolling election campaigns, and would give Congress and the states explicit authority to regulate campaign finances.
+Read an FAQ on the amendment.

-Sen. Sanders has also supported other efforts to reform our nation's campaign finance system.
-He has continuously supported the DISCLOSE Act, which would lower the veil of secrecy over campaign finance and prevent foreign corporations, individuals and governments from interfering in our political system.
-Ultimately, Sen. Sanders believes the best way to limit special interest and corporate influence over the political process is to transition to public funding of elections, effectively removing outside money from the system entirely.
+Ultimately, Senator Sanders believes the best way to limit special interest and corporate influence in the political process is to transition to public funding of elections, effectively removing outside money from the system entirely.